Crazy times? Check. Time to reinvent how we’ve been doing everything so far? Check.

 I was devastated.
 How could I have been so stupid?
 So preoccupied?
 So caught up in my own world that I hurt another human??
 I had to do a lot of coaching around this with my coach.
 Needless to say, the man who I hit was a dream, he was so kind, humble and I couldn’t have asked to hit a better person.
 He was riding his back to his second job…get ready for this…he’s a dog walker.

-Your mind and body send five warning signs that you’re in a stress response and about to step into your habitual reaction, according to Rich Litvin, author of The Prosperous Coach.
+Your mind and body send five warning signs that you’re in a stress response and about to step into your habitual reaction.

 To figure out your warning signs, observe your body when you’re watching the news.